LucoDevro/CAGEcleaner/docs/guide/usage.rst

 Local mode
 ----------

-To get a local mode cblaster session, you probably have generated a local cblaster database from a folder of fasta or genbank files.
-In local mode, **CAGEcleaner needs the path to that folder** to be passed on via the ``-g`` flag.
+To get a local mode session, you probably have generated a local cblaster database from a folder of fasta or genbank files. **CAGEcleaner needs the path to that folder** to be passed on via the ``-g`` flag.
 For each one of the examples in section above, you can just add the ``-g`` flag and that path to run CAGEcleaner from a local search session.

-A dereplication run using default settings can be started as simply as:
+A dereplication run using default settings with genome folder ``genomes`` can be started as simply as:

 .. code-block:: bash